Keith1039/dbvg/README.md

 # DBVG (Work in progress)

-Database validator and generator for Postgres.
-Use as a CLI or import as a library
+Database validator and generator (dbvg) for Postgres.
+Use as a CLI or import as a library.

 __[CLI Documentation](cmd/README.md)__

 __[Go Documentation]()__

 ## Main Offering
+This project provides tools to detect/resolve cycles in a database schema.
+This project also provides tools to generate X amount of table entries while maintaining table relationships.

+This helps the developer by allowing them to avoid making and updating scripts that manually create table entries for their database.

-This project provides tools to help a fledgling database mature quickly while allowing the developer to side step hours of planning.
-This tool is intended for use in a new PERSONAL project or during a high speed race to get a functional product out  like in a hackathon.
-Please don't use this in prod...
+This tool is intended for use in a new personal project or for helping to create a proof of concept.
+This tool is designed to be used in a database with little to no table entries.
+In other words, please don't use this in prod...

 ### Validation
-The validation provided by DBVG is cycle aversion as well as cycle resolution.
-As databases grow, it becomes incredibly easy to accidentally create cyclic relationships between tables without noticing.
-This can be averted with proper planning but sometimes the situation is out of your hands, and you need to move fast and break things.
+The validation provided by dbvg is cycle aversion and cycle resolution.
+As databases grow, it becomes easy to inadvertently create cyclic relationships between tables.
+This can be averted with proper planning but in cases where time is limited, such as hackathons or hack days, this is often skipped.

+This library offers a way to handle this for you.
+This allows you to work on the more important aspects of your project while having confidence in your schema.

 ### Data Generation
-As a database grows it also becomes harder to generate data for it as you manage the complex web of relationships you've constructed.
-This problem is further compounded when you're actively making changes to the database schema.
-With this library, you can generate test data on the fly with no worries, let the code handle the hard work.
+As a database grows, it also becomes harder to generate test data for it, due to the table relationships.

+One solution to this problem is to create scripts that generate manual table entries.
+The consequence of this approach is the technical debt of maintaining this script.

+Another solution is to use real data for testing.
+With this, you don't need to worry about the table relationships, and you have realistic data to use for testing.
+The consequence of this approach is that if any changes are made to the schema, it might take time for you to receive new test data.
+Another consequence is that, for you to get real data, you need users for your application.
+Depending on the scope of your project, getting users for an unfinished product would be difficult.

+With this library, you can allow the code to handle test data generation and focus on more the finer aspects of your project.

 ## Basic Usage (As a library)